fedorenchik/PlanetVim/TASKS.md

 The README's full ecosystem list remains the product scope to reconcile.
 Suggested first acceptance fixtures are C++/CMake, Python, Markdown, and LaTeX; testing those first does not establish that the other advertised integrations work.
 For a full release, implement and test every feature retained as supported.
-Deferring a feature requires an explicit status change in the menus and documentation.
+All existing Linux and Windows menu actions must be implemented and enabled;
+missing tools require setup guidance rather than hiding unfinished actions.
+This was explicitly confirmed by the owner during implementation.

 P1 means a safety, core workflow, or public-release blocker.
 P2 means required completion/polish for a feature retained in the supported release.
 The milestones